- Nationwide vs. State Farm: Which one is the cheapest?

 Nationwide vs. State Farm: The bottom line

-Both Nationwide and State Farm are good insurance companies, but if getting the lowest rates is your priority, Nationwide might be the best option for you.
-However, it's always a good idea to look beyond just the price and compare quotes from multiple companies to find the best car insurance for your needs.
+Both Nationwide and State Farm are reliable insurance companies, but if price is your top concern, Nationwide might be the better choice.
+However, we recommend looking at more than just rates to find the best car insurance for your needs and comparing quotes from numerous companies.

 Methodology